Compressed Sensing with Deep Image Prior and Learned Regularization: Proposed Algorithm

 \subsection{Compressed Sensing with Deep Image Prior (CS-DIP)}

 Our approach is to find a set of weights for the convolutional network such that the measurement matrix applied to the network output, i.e. $AG(z;w)$, matches the measurements $y$ we are given.
-Hence we initialize an \emph{untrained} network $G(z;w)$ with some fixed $z$ and solve the following optimization problem:
+Hence we initialize an \emph{untrained} network $G(z;w)$ with some fixed $z$ and solve the following:

 This is, of course, a non-convex problem because $G(z;w)$ is a complex feed-forward neural network.
 Still we can use gradient-based optimizers for any generative model and measurement process that is differentiable.
-Generator networks such as DCGAN are biased toward smooth, natural images due to their convolutional structure; thus the network structure alone provides a good prior for reconstructing images in problems such as inpainting and denoising~\cite{ulyanov2017deep}.
+Generator networks such as DCGAN are biased toward smooth, natural images due to their convolutional structure; thus the network structure alone provides a good prior for reconstructing images in problems such as inpainting and denoising~\citep{ulyanov2017deep}.
 Our finding is that this applies to general linear measurement processes.
+Furthermore, our method also directly applies to any differentiable forward operator $A$.
 We restrict our solution to lie in the span of a convolutional neural network.
 If a sufficient number of measurements $m$ is given, we obtain an output such that $x^*\approx G(z;w^*)$.

 Note that this method uses an untrained generative model and optimizes over the network weights $w$.
 In contrast previous methods, such as that of Bora et al.~\cite{bora2017compressed}, use a trained model and optimize over the latent $z$-space, solving $z^*=\argmin_z \| y - AG(z;w) \|^{2}$.
 We instead initialize a random $z$ with Gaussian i.i.d. entries and keep this fixed throughout the optimization process.